 For purposes of this Grant Program, the Three Pillars are as follows:

-At Good Green much of our focus and funds will go towards organizations enabling education and career training for individuals and communities directly impacted by the War on Drugs.
+At Good Green much of our focus and funds will go towards organizations enabling education and career training for adults 21 and over directly impacted by the War on Drugs.

 Our pillar of Employment is two-fold…